 On the show today Fraserhead mines a rich vein of Christchurch music from the likes of Yvnalesca, Pinn’d, Haan-808, The Salad Boys and Misfit Mod whilst The Herb Whisperer trawls through the debris of Record Store Day 2013 – The Uncluded (see video below) being the undoubted highlight.
 Also listen out for new shiz from King Midas Sound, !!!, and Ben La Desh.

 No animals were harmed in the making of this video, but some of the animals must have been harmed at some point.

 Last Wednesday was World Goth Day, a global Unesco initiative sponsored by The Illuminati and Estee Lauder.
 The aim of the day is to take the world’s mind off dubstep and also to sell more candles, red wine, and eye liner.

 Today we discovered that The Herb Whisperer went through an 8 month Goth phase during 1986.
 The Goth binge climaxed in the form of a Sisters of Mercy gig and shortly after The Herb Whisperer lost interest hence avoiding Gothageddon.
 But he still has a place in his heart for The Rose Of Avalanche, especially the classic “L.A.
 Rain”…

-ABOUT THE JOINT … The Herb Whisperer and Fraserhead play super dope selections of cosmic disco, French electro, tragic indie, hiphop, house, dub(step), nu-Krautrock, and the occasional guilty pleasure, all interspersed with dashes of bitter cynicism.
-Basically, if the radio sounds broken chances are it will be THE JOINT.
+ABOUT THE JOINT … The Herb Whisperer and Fraserhead tend to play a quirky, off-kilter, eclectic and left field selection of cosmic disco, electro, indie, hiphop, house, dub, and Krautrock, plus the occasional guilty pleasure.
+If the radio sounds broken chances are it will be THE JOINT.
 Find out more about us »